minzi90/VBots-v2-playerbotaddon/README.md

 ### GM Mode Improvements
 - Added manual faction override for GM mode
-- Use `/vbots faction alliance` or `/vbots faction horde` to set your faction manually
 - Improved faction detection for GM characters
 - Fixed issues with faction-specific class buttons and battleground fills in GM mode